Having the COVID-19 vaccine is free and easy:

 Supplies have already been allocated for the second doses and any reported disruption to supply should not impact on your booked appointment or your ability to access your second dose.
 Please make sure you get your second dose.

-- aged 16-64 and clinically vulnerable (moderate risk) or you are in receipt of a carer’s allowance, or are the main carer of an elderly or disabled person who is at increased risk of COVID-19 mortality and therefore clinically vulnerable, please wait to be contacted by your GP
+- with a condition that puts them at higher risk (moderate risk) or you are in receipt of a carer’s allowance, or are the main carer of someone at increased risk of COVID-19 mortality and therefore clinically vulnerable

 - with a learning disability